Active transport and cluster formation on 2D networks: Network models

 \subsection{Regular networks}

-As a the first example for active transport on networks a discrete lattice gas model similiar to the model investigated in \cite{lipowski_network} is considered. $N \times N$ sites are arranged in a square lattice of edge length $Na$ where $a$ is the lattice spacing.
+As a the first example for active transport on networks a discrete lattice gas model with a square network of active stripes, similar to the model investigated in \cite{lipowski_network}, is considered. $N \times N$ sites are arranged in a square lattice of edge length $L=N \Delta x$ where $\Delta x$ is the lattice spacing.
 Each site can either be empty or occupied by at most one particle.
 We distinguish the particle states \emph{attached}(A) and \emph{detached}(D).
-The system contains stripes of active sites that constitute a regular square transport network where attached particles perform a directed motion.
 Detached particles always move diffusively.
+The system contains stripes of \emph{active} sites that constitute a regular square transport network.
+If particles are located at an active stripe, they can attach (if not yet attached) or detach (if attached).
+Attached particles perform a directed motion along stripes.
 The orientation of stripes was chosen randomly with equal probability.
-Attached Particles on active stripes can unbind becoming detached, while detached particles can bind to stripes becoming attached.
-Steps that would result in double occupation of a site are prohibited if not state differently.
+Steps that would result in double occupation of a site are prohibited.

 Compared to the dynamics of non-interacting self-driven particles qualitatively new ~features arise due to the steric particle-particle interactions at intersections of the network.
 Here we introduce an additional parameter, the \emph{blocking probability}: If at least two particles are at sites adjacent to an intersection site, each particle may only access the intersection site with the probability $1-b$ (cf. figure \ref{reg_netw_illust}).
 Particles on intersection sites retain their moving direction.